 You can share a data bucket with someone else by clicking the "settings" link underneath the bucket name on the bucket shelf then clicking on the "Sharing" tab.

 All account types can share Initial State event buckets with specific email addresses.

 If the email address belongs to a user (the same email address they used to create their account), they will receive an email inviting them to view the shared data.
 If they are on Initial State at the time of sharing, they will see the bucket automatically appear in their bucket shelf in addition to receiving the email.

 Sharing a bucket allows the other user to access all data views for that data bucket.
 The other user cannot share a shared bucket with other users.

 If you ever want to take away someone's access to a shared bucket, click the "Share" icon and click the minus symbol to the left of their email address.

 You can share Initial State event buckets publicly via URL.

 |To copy the bucket's unique URL, the "Share by URL" box must be checked.
 Unchecking this box will break the link, effectively making the shared bucket private again.

-While signals can be moved and hidden in Waves and Lines, Tiles cannot be rearranged in the public share.
+While signals can be moved and hidden in Waves, Tiles cannot be rearranged in the public share.
 They will appear in the order and size that the bucket owner left them.

 Public Share (Share by Embed)